Morin Obaweya: Nigeria's pharmacist changing the face of leather fashion

 "There are a lot of youths who are untrained, skilled, and creative, but if we can train them, we can give them access to markets by using the advances we have made because there is growing attention to leather brands in Nigeria.

-"Once we are able to do our quota, it will establish every aspect of the value chain and enhance the eco min growth of Nigeria, if we were focused and we put our minds to it, it is a source of revenue and a source of economic growth."
+"Once we are able to do our quota, it will establish every aspect of the value chain and enhance the economic growth of Nigeria, if we were focused and we put our minds to it, it is a source of revenue and a source of economic growth."

 Morin Obawaye is an experienced pharmacist who ventured into fashion and art because of her background of having siblings who are creatives.